oleander/Torrents/README.md

 ### The Container::Torrent class

-It has some nice accessors that might be useful.
+The class has some nice accessors that might be useful.

 - **title** (String) The title.
 - **details** (String) The url to the details page.